typedb/typedb-docs/_02-running-grakn/03-configuration.md

 ## Configuring the Grakn
 In this section, we will learn about how we can configure the Grakn in order to have it tailored to our production and development needs.

 Prior to starting, the Grakn Server and Console read configurations from a file named `grakn.properties`.
-The location of this file varies baded on how Grakn has been installed.
+The location of this file varies based on how Grakn has been installed.

 If installed via Homebrew, this file is located in the following directory.